metatensor/metatrain/docs/src/getting-started/advanced_base_config.rst

 :param base_precision: This may increase the accuracy but will increase the
     memory consumption during training.
 Possible values:
     ``64``, ``32`` or ``16``.
 Default: ``64``

+In the next tutorials we show how to override the default parameters of an architecture.